-The Company's financial instruments are principally a mortgage portfolio, cash and liquid resources, a derivative contract ("swap"), an embedded derivative, interest-bearing loans and borrowings and various other payables that arise directly from its operations.
+The Company's financial instruments are principally a mortgage portfolio, cash and liquid resources, an embedded derivative, interest-bearing loans and borrowings and various other payables that arise directly from its operations.
 The principal purpose of these financial instruments is to raise finance for the Company's operations.
 It is, and has been throughout the year under review, the Company's policy that no trading in financial instruments is undertaken.